Boundary Discontinuity Designs: Theory and Practice: Introduction

-We introduce the BD design formally in Section \ref{sec: The Boundary Discontinuity Design}, and then outline our review of the empirical literature in Economics, Political Science, Education, and other disciplines.
-Table \ref{tab:LitReview} reports over $80$ empirical papers, which form the basis for the organization of this chapter.
-We find that the overwhelming majority of papers collapse the bivariate score into a univariate distance score measuring the shortest distance to the treatment assignment boundary, and then report a single average treatment effect estimated by pooling all the observations that are close to the boundary, regardless of their specific location.
-In contrast, only a handful of empirical papers investigate heterogeneity by localizing to specific regions or points along the boundary, despite the potential importance of this rich information for policy evaluation and decision-making.
+We start in Section \ref{sec: The Boundary Discontinuity Design} by introducing the BD design and presenting a review of the empirical literature in Economics, Political Science, Education, and other disciplines.
+We report over $80$ empirical papers in Table \ref{tab:LitReview}, which form the basis of the rest of our discussion.
+We find that the overwhelming majority of papers collapse the bivariate score into a univariate distance score measuring the shortest distance from the unit's location to the treatment assignment boundary, and then report a single average treatment effect estimated by pooling all the observations that are close to the boundary, regardless of their specific location.
+We refer to this empirical strategy as \textit{pooling-based methods}.
+In contrast, only a handful of empirical papers have investigated heterogeneity by localizing to specific regions or points on the boundary, despite the usefulness of this rich information for policy evaluation and decision-making.